 I want to start at the beginning level.
 Do I need to take a placement test?

-Yes, a placement exam is required of all prospective students wishing to study at REEP.
+Yes, a placement exam is required of all new students.

 I can’t take the placement exam on the days you advertise.
 Can I take the exam at another time?